gavD/arduino-drum-machine/README.md

 1. Add trigger outputs for each channel
 2. Add LEDs for each trigger notification
 3. Switch from predefined patterns to Euclidean distribution of pulses
+4. Vary velocities
+5. Pitch control of the voices (or a global pitch control!)